Boat Excise

 Excise Proration

 The excise can be reduced, upon application, of an abatement.
-Excise is pro-rated by the number of months in the fiscal year after the month the last eligibility requirement takes place.
+Excise is prorated based on the number of months in the fiscal year after the month in which the last eligibility requirement occurs.

 Valid reasons for abatement